Updated March 21, 2026

 The above cabins are labeled A through F. F is larger than the rest of the cabins.
 So ask for Compartment F when booking and you'll get more room for no extra money.

-After seeing the other sleeping accommodations were really glad we spent the money.
+After seeing the other sleeping accommodations were really glad we spent the money for Prestige Class.
 We had a lot more room to move around in and a TV with prerecorded movies, although we never watched it much.
+We also had our own private bathroom.

-The restaurant car serves 3 meals per day - breakfast, lunch and dinner.
+The dining car serves 3 meals per day - breakfast, lunch and dinner.
 Sleeper Plus passengers require reservations, Prestige Passengers don't.
 Prestige passengers get first choice so the dining cars fill up fast.
-(We'd just tell the train staff Pieter and Anna were our guests for meals so they didn't have to make reservations and none of the train staff seemed to care that we did this so that we could eat together.)
 During the busy summer months there's usually 3 servings of dinner at 5 pm, 7 pm and 9 pm and the 7 pm sitting will fill up the fastest.
 In the off season months there's typically 2 servings of dinner at 6 pm and 8 pm.

 I wasn't sure what to expect as far as food quality but it was fantastic!
 They use locally sourced ingredients from the area the train is traveling through.
 For dinner you get soup or salad, a choice of entrees and a choice of desserts.
 I have to say the food was every bit as good as restaurant fare.